Owen Sillinger

 Owen Sillinger (born September 23, 1997) is a Canadian professional ice hockey player who is a forward for the Cleveland Monsters of the American Hockey League (AHL) while under contract to the Columbus Blue Jackets of the National Hockey League (NHL).

 Playing career

 Undrafted, Sillinger played collegiate hockey with Bemidji State University in the Central Collegiate Hockey Association.
 He made his professional debut after his four-year career with the Beavers, signing an AHL contract with the Cleveland Monsters at the tail end of the 2021–22 season on March 25, 2022.

 After two productive seasons with the Monsters, Sillinger was signed to a one-year, two-way contract with NHL affiliate, the Columbus Blue Jackets on July 1, 2024.
-In the following season, Sillinger continued his tenure on re-assignment with the Monsters before he received his first recall by the Blue Jackets and made his NHL debut in a regular season match against the Seattle Kraken on January 9, 2025.
+In the following season, Sillinger continued his tenure on reassignment with the Monsters before he received his first recall by the Blue Jackets and made his NHL debut in a regular season match against the Seattle Kraken on January 9, 2025.